-Esophagitis is a general term for any inflammation, irritation, or swelling of the esophagus -- the tube that leads from the back of the mouth to the stomach.
+Esophagitis is a general term for any inflammation, irritation, or swelling of the esophagus.
+This is the tube that carries food and liquids from the mouth to the stomach.

 - Fever and chills

-- Sores in the mouth (with herpes or cytomegalovirus)
+- Sores in the mouth or back of the throat (with herpes or CMV)

 - Culture of cells from the esophagus for herpes or CMV

 - Mouth or throat swab culture for candida

 You may need to have an upper endoscopy exam.
 This is a test to examine the lining of the esophagus.